Image Carousel with 5 slides

 Spherical tokamaks are compact high-pressure fusion devices.
 Understanding their states of equilibrium and how stable they are is key for future energy production.

-Columbia scientists combine the most promising elements of fusion reactor research to produce stable and powerful plasmas.
+Columbia scientists combine the most promising elements of tokamak research to produce stable and powerful plasmas.

 By utilizing more complex magnet geometries, a high temperature plasma can be confined without any internal currents.